-Stechford Local Centre is focussed along a 300m stretch of Station Road, between the railway station to the north and leisure centre to the south.
+Stechford local centre is focussed along a 300m stretch of Station Road, between the railway station to the north and leisure centre to the south.
 The shops generally form the ground floor of traditional 3 storey buildings, serving the day to day needs of the local community.
 On the western side of the street, shops are set well back behind car parking and open land, offering considerable potential to enhance the centre's character.

-Stechford railway station provides fast connections into the City Centre and to Birmingham Airport.
+Stechford railway station provides fast connections into the city centre and to Birmingham Airport.
 It is easily accessible from the centre, although there is potential to improve the entrance to the station.
 The centre is served by a number of bus routes including the outer circle, whilst the Metro extension will run along Bordesley Green East/Meadway, approximately 5 minutes' walk to the south of the centre.

 The new leisure centre, including a swimming pool and café, is a key attraction within the centre.
 The site of the existing leisure centre will provide a number of development opportunities including retail and housing.

-The River Cole Valley is also an important asset for Stechford residents, providing a strategic green space and recreational route within 10 minutes walking distance of the centre.
+The River Cole Valley is also an important asset for Stechford residents, providing a strategic green space and recreational route within 10 minutes' walking distance of the centre.
+Opportunities to connect the wildlife corridor that runs along the River Cole Valley, to the centre, through enhancements to green infrastructure will be supported.
+The River Cole Valley also plays an important role as a blue/green corridor providing opportunities for natural flood risk management.